 Crackers are generally made out of wheat, and other grains, so they are not Paleo.
-Even the ones made with “whole grains” are still highly processed, rank high on the glycemic index, and they still contain gluten, which causes inflammation and gut permeability.
+Even the ones made with “whole grains” are still highly processed, rank high on the glycemic index, and contain gluten, which causes inflammation and gut permeability.
 Even gluten-free grains are high in carbohydrates and low in nutrients.

 Paleo and Nutrition